chillerlan/php-traits/README.md

 #### `Magic`
-`Magic` works basically the same way as `Container`, except it accesses internal methods instead of properties.
+`Magic` allows to access internal methods like as properties.
 ```php
 class MyMagicContainer{
 	use Magic;